 Service tiers and Stackdriver accounts

 A Stackdriver account collects a number of GCP projects so that you can monitor them together.
 Stackdriver accounts are required for using Stackdriver Monitoring, but not for using only Stackdriver Logging.
-Without a Stackdriver account, your project is considered to be in the Basic service tier, which is free but imposes certain restrictions, including a 5GB cap on the amount of logs your projects can receive each month.
+Without a Stackdriver account, your project is considered to be in the Basic service tier, which is free but imposes certain restrictions, including a cap on the amount of logs your projects can receive each month for free.
 For more information, see Stackdriver Accounts and Stackdriver Pricing.